akshay-rajan/S2/NSA/README.md

 Linux is open source, meaning it is _free to use_, _free to distribute_ and its _source code can be modified_.
 Linux distributions (**distros**) package the linux kernel with various software applications and tools to create complete operating systems tailored for specific purposes.
 Popular linux distributions include **Ubundu, Debian, Fedora, OpenSUSE, elementary, Manjaro, Gentoo Linux, RedHat and Linux Mint**.
+A *kernel* is a crucial component of an OS which acts as a bridge between the hardware of a system and the software applications running on it.

 <hr>